Sold!

 This is an authentic autograph in the hand of General Winfield Scott & it is guaranteed entirely original in all respects.
 The back has the photographer's marking "Photographed by F. Gutenkunst, 706 Arch Street.
 Philadelphia."

-This cdv is one part of a 98 piece collection of cdv photos that was formed during the Civil War and slightly after by General George Hampden Crosman & his wife.
+This cdv was from a 98 piece collection of cdv photos that was formed during the Civil War and slightly after by General George Hampden Crosman & his wife.
 The Crosman album contained a number of scarce & elusive cdvs of Union generals as well as a number of cdvs of Union generals with original autographs.